 Acting much differently than just a yoga class, yoga therapy is a healing modality that works hand in hand with Western Medicine.
-Looking at the individual and their specific health concerns, a yoga therapist oftentimes works in tandem with medical doctors, mental therapists, chiropractors, acupuncturists as well as other healthcare professions.
+Looking at the individual and their specific health concerns, a yoga therapist works in tandem with medical doctors, mental therapists, chiropractors, acupuncturists as well as other healthcare professions.

 Another way to look at it…